peterzheng98/RCompiler-Spec/src/expressions/loop-expr.md

 Within the parentheses, condition operands can be separated by `&&` to form chains.

 r[expr.loop.while.condition]
-Condition operands must be either an [Expression] with a [boolean type] or a conditional `let` match.
+Condition operands must be an [Expression] with a [boolean type].
-If all of the condition operands evaluate to `true` and all of the `let` patterns successfully match their [scrutinee]s, then the loop body block executes.
+If all of the condition operands evaluate to `true`, then the loop body block executes.

 r[expr.loop.while.repeat]
 After the loop body successfully executes, the condition operands are re-evaluated to determine if the body should be executed again.

 r[expr.loop.while.exit]
-If any condition operand evaluates to `false` or any `let` pattern does not match its scrutinee, the body is not executed and execution continues after the `while` expression.
+If any condition operand evaluates to `false`, the body is not executed and execution continues after the `while` expression.

 r[expr.loop.while.eval]